-Auckland Airport Authority Shoots Runaway Security Dog
+Auckland Airport Authority Shoot Runaway Security Dog

 — Auckland Airport (@AKL_Airport) March 16, 2017

-According to the aviation security spokesman at Auckland Airport, a total of 16 flights were delayed during the time Grizz was loose.
-After being spooked and running away from his handler at 4:30 in the morning, the dog ran loose for three hours.
-Finally at 7:30 a.m., airport authorities called the police, who shot and killed the dog.
+According to the aviation security spokesman at Auckland Airport a total of 16 flights were delayed during the time Grizz was loose.
+After being spooked and running away from his handler at 4:30 in the morning, the dog ran loose for 3 hours.
+Finally at 7:30, airport authorities called the police, who shot and killed the dog.

 [Featured Image by humonia/Shutterstock]